mattymaloney/mattymaloney.github.io/_posts/2016-02-29-migrating-google-apps-data.md

 The [Got Your Back Getting Started Guide](https://github.com/jay0lee/got-your-back/wiki) is rather nice.

+Looks like it's ok to interrupt GYB, as it picks up where it left off.
+It doesn't do double-restores or double-backups when being asked to resume.

+When it restores to our archive account, it restores with a specified label, keeping all other labels already specified in the retired account's gmail, and joins shared messages with already existing messages in the archive folder (e.g. company wide emails).

 I'm very impressed with this so far.
 I'm running it on a 0.05gb mailbox as first test...